qu8n/smile-message-publisher/README.md

-# cmo-metadb-sample-publisher
+# SMILE Message Publisher

 Spring Boot LIMS SampleMetadata publisher framework
-# CMO MetaDB Publisher 📘
+# SMILE Publisher 📘

-The MetaDB Sample Publisher is one of several components that comprise the CMO MetaDB distributed microservices system.
-It runs as a standalone tool that may publish directly to specific `METADB.*` topics given the appropriate consumer permissions are provided.
+The SMILE Publisher is one of several components that comprise the SMILE distributed microservices system.
+It runs as a standalone tool that may publish directly to specific SMILE topics given the appropriate consumer permissions are provided.

-### The MetaDB Sample Publisher runs in 2 modes:
+### The SMILE Publisher runs in 2 modes:
 **1. LIMS Request IDs mode**
   - Option 1: Provide comma-separated list of request ids directly
   - Option 2: Provide a start date and (optionally) an end date to fetch LIMS requests delivered within the specified date range